 It is important to distinguish between the two as different companies offering equity release plans apply different rules to third party occupation of the property.

-Meanwhile, only one company, Bridgewater, refused an agreement where a lodger was involved.
 Other issues where the companies differ is whether rent can be payable, whether the room can be advertised, and whether the lodger or tenant has signed a waiver.
-Again equity release providers all have different criteria for acceptance.

 One area of certainty that does arise is the majority will require a waiver of occupancy being completed.
 This will be required to be signed by the lodgers or tenant, as it provides protection for the lender to be able to oust the resident should the need arise.
-This would almost certainly be when the homeowner had died or moved into care.
-At that point, the house would need to be sold and to do this the property would need to be vacated.
+This would almost certainly be when the homeowner had died or moved into long term care.
+In the event of selling the property, the property would need to be vacated.
 The waiver document allows lenders to achieve this.

-Finally, lenders may wish to put a cap on the number of lodgers or tenants, and this can range from one to no limit, hence check with your local Equity Release Supermarket advisor.
+Finally, lenders may wish to put a cap on the number of lodgers or tenants, and this can range from one to no limit, hence check with your local Equity Release Supermarket adviser.

 The good news for those seeking such a release of funds is that having a lodger and in some cases a tenant may not be a handicap, but still speaking to an equity release specialist will help find which lenders would accept lodgers or tenants under such circumstances.